osg-htc/docs/docs/other/schedd-filebeats.md

 ### Configuration of HTCondor

-For the configuration of the HTCondor submit host to use the TransferLog follow the next instructions:
+For the configuration of the HTCondor access point to use the TransferLog follow the next instructions:

 !!! note
     The transfer metrics was introduced in HTCondor 8.6 series.
 You need to be running a version equal or greater than 8.6.1 to enable it.